1.Telephone & Mobile Phones

 11. Photos

 Generally, the Thais do not have any objections against being photographed.
 However, courtesy commands to obtain his/her approval.
 Many pagodas charge a minimal fee for cameras; video cameras might be a little expensive.
-Some museums restrict photograph.
+Some museums restrict photographs.
 It is not a problem anymore to bring along video cameras.
 More information on Vietnam holiday can be downloaded in our Indochina Travel Guidebook.

 Need some inspiration for a dream Thailand trip?
 Look up to our recommended 4-Day Bangkok Tour.